divyanshu2003singh/Reelo_backend_Assignment/QuestionPaperGenerator/readme.md

    git clone https://github.com/divyanshu2003singh/Reelo_backend_Assignment.git
 Navigate to the project folder:

-bash
+copy this these commands in your terminal step by step:

 cd QuestionPaperGenerator

-Install dependencies:
+To Install dependencies:

-bash

 npm install

-Usage
-Start the server:
+To start the server:

-bash

 node app.js

 The server will run on http://localhost:3000.

 Use a tool like Postman to send a POST request to generate a question paper.
 Example payload: